-Students who consistently receive individualized reading instruction from first through third grade become better readers than those who don’t, according to new research published in Psychological Science, a journal of the Association for Psychological Science.
+Students who consistently receive individualized reading instruction from first through third grade become better readers than those who don’t, according to research published in Psychological Science, a journal of the Association for Psychological Science.

 These findings come after a three-year study that followed several hundred Floridian students, who received varying amounts of individualized instruction, from first to third grade.